sf-wdi-24/modules/week-10-angular/day-03/module-01/readme.md

 Angular's built-in `ngRoute` will most likely have all the routing features you need for your apps as you're first learning Angular.
 As your Angular apps become more robust, it's worth looking into the third-party `ui-router` module, which supports nested views, multiple named views, and "states".

-<a href="http://stackoverflow.com/questions/21023763/angularjs-difference-between-angular-route-and-angular-ui-router">Difference between angular-route and angular-ui-router</a>
+<a href="http://stackoverflow.com/questions/21023763/angularjs-difference-between-angular-route-and-angular-ui-router" target="_blank">Difference between angular-route and angular-ui-router</a> [Stack Overflow]

+Note that Angular is updating `ngRoute` to compete with some of the features of `ui-router`, but it won't be released until Angular v.
+1.5.
+See this <a href="https://medium.com/angularjs-meetup-south-london/angular-just-another-introduction-to-ngnewrouter-vs-ui-router-72bfcb228017#.uvb7zouk7" target="_blank">Introduction to ngNewRouter vs ui-router</a> [Medium].

 #### ngRoute